mlabs-haskell/cardanow/README.md

 - cardano-node snapshot
 - indexer version

-This information will be stored in the filename, for example assuming we produced a snapshot with `kupo v2.8.0` from a `cardano node v2.3.0` with the snapshot from `2023-10-10`, then this will be have a name like: `snapshot-kupo-2.8.0-2023-10-10-2.3.0.tar`.
+This information will be stored in the filename, for example: assuming we produced a snapshot with `kupo v2.8.0` from a `cardano node v2.3.0` with the snapshot from `2023-10-10`, then the output would be called `snapshot-kupo-2.8.0-2023-10-10-2.3.0.tar`.

 We also have to account for the fact of periodically having to update versions of the node and indexers.
 Sometimes this will also mean that snapshots that were produced with an earlier version of the indexer, will not work with a later version of it.
 We will attempt to always use the latest (major) cardano-node version to build the snapshots and - for each indexer - the latest (major) version supporting the node we are running.

+One consideration to make is that using a snapshot, provided by a third party, partly invalidates many of the benefits of using a distributed ledger.
+This is because you ultimately have to trust the party that is producing these snapshots, to not alter the data in any way.
+To mitigate this issue, we will publish the hash of each snapshot.
+Users will be able to easily spin up our system locally, and re-compute the snapshots if and when they want to verify the authenticity of the data contained inside of it.
+Moreover, all the code will be open source, so members of the community will be able to read exactly what code is involved in producing the snapshots.

+### Hosting the snapshots

+It is important to pick a reliable system for the snapshots to be hosted, this could be something like AWS S3, or a comparable product.
+Any hosting solution for the snapshots will have to provide at least the following:

+- Access control for the data.
+This means that the snapshots are exposed as read-only.
+There will be only one key that is authorised to write to the storage, this will be used by our system producing snapshots.

+- Replication across different regions.
+We want to host the snapshots across different locations, to increase the speed at which they can be downloaded by users.
+New snapshots are only added once per epoch, which makes replication relatively easier, as updates are infrequent.
+Nevertheless, we want to ensure that any storage solution offers availability across different regions, and fast replication of the data between them

 ### Notes